universal-developer/universal-developer/README.md

 <hr>
 <h2>About me</h2>

-😊 | I am a 16 year old self-taught programmer who wants to do front-end development of websites and applications.
+😊 | I am a 17 self-taught programmer who's specialty is front-end development

-📚 | I am engaged in programming when there is a desire, I will soon enter the lyceum in France as a programmer.
+📚 | I am engaged in programming when there is a desire

-💪🏻 | My dream is to work in **MAANG**.

 👨🏻‍💻 | My stack is below